amotivv-inc/memory-box-inference/CONTRIBUTING.md

-# Contributing to OpenAI Inference Proxy
+# Contributing to Enterprise AI Gateway

 Thank you for your interest in contributing!
 We welcome contributions from the community.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/yourusername/openai-inference-proxy.git`
+2. Clone your fork: `git clone https://github.com/yourusername/enterprise-ai-gateway.git`
 3. Create a feature branch: `git checkout -b feature/your-feature-name`
 4. Make your changes
 5. Push to your fork: `git push origin feature/your-feature-name`